 Prediction: A Farewell to SCSI

-The roadmap for NVMe-oF in 2023 is quite exciting—the past has been about the fundamentals, which mostly led to tactical adoption for the most demanding of application use cases.
+The roadmap for NVMe-oF is quite exciting—the past has been about the fundamentals, which mostly led to tactical adoption for the most demanding of application use cases.
 Now that we’re past that, it’s time for the true value-add features to be delivered for full ecosystem integration.
 This is where it gets fun, and that fun is a major focus for VMware and Pure Storage this year.
 2023 will be the year of NVMe-oF, no doubt.